leeoniya/uPlot/README.md

 ---
 ### Features

-- Tiny size
-- Starts fast and stays fast
-- Easily handles 150k+ data points
-- Multiple series (with varying units)
+- Multiple series
+- Multiple y-axes & grids
+- Zooming with auto-rescale
+- Support for gaps in data
 - Legend with live values
-- Zooming with auto-rescaling
-- Support for gaps in data
 - Crosshair cursor
-- Grid & Multi-axis with different scales
 - [WIP] API for programmatic interaction

 ---